Mainstream Engineering Offers

 To work in the HVAC industry, technicians who maintain, service, repair, or dispose of refrigerant-containing equipment must be certified under the Environmental Protection Agency’s Section 608 of the Clean Air Act.
 Mainstream Engineering is a certifying agency for Section 608 Type I, II, III, and Universal certifications.
-This online resource can help you explore certification options, study, practice, and take the test online!
+This online resource can help you explore certification options, and then study, practice, and take the test online.

 608 Certifications for Servicing Air Conditioning and Refrigeration Systems

-Before testing your knowledge of different types of appliances, you will need to pass the Core Section of your EPA 608 exam.
-The core section of this test discusses the purpose behind industry regulations and each technician’s responsibility to generate a safe and environmentally result.
-Your core exam section will contain a variety of topics, including a focus on ozone depletion, the value, and risks of refrigerants, the Three R’s (Recover, Recycle, Reclaim), safe practices, recovery techniques, and more.
+Before testing your knowledge of the different types of appliances, you need to pass the Core Section of your EPA 608 exam.
+The core section of this test discusses the purpose behind industry regulations and each technician’s responsibility to generate an environmentally safe result.
+The core exam section contains a variety of topics, including a focus on ozone depletion, the value and risks of refrigerants, the three R’s (recover, recycle, reclaim), safe practices, recovery techniques, and more.

 Type I – Servicing Small Appliances

 Available online in an open-book format, the Type I EPA 608 certification enables you to service smaller appliances.
 This section includes proper recovery techniques and industry requirements for small appliances, including recovery in equipment made before and after November 15, 1993.
-Moreover, there is a requirement to take the Core Section test; however, the test is an open-book, and the Core Section requires a proctored environment for future certifications!
+Before you can service these smaller appliances, you must take the Core Section test.
+Although the test is open-book, if you want certifications beyond Type I, you must take the test in a proctored environment.

-This EPA certification will enable you to service or dispose of medium to very high-pressure appliances, except in applications such as small appliances or air conditioners within motor vehicles.
-This education and training focus is geared more toward leak detection and how to test equipment properly.
+This EPA certification enables you to service or dispose of medium to very-high-pressure appliances, except in applications such as small appliances or air conditioners within motor vehicles.
+The education and training focuses more on leak detection and properly testing equipment.
 Type II also focuses on recovery techniques and requirements to minimize loss or cross-contamination.

-The proper servicing and disposal of low-pressure appliances require Type III certification; however, it is essential to know that this near-identical exam is different from Type II in that low-pressure systems work in a vacuum.
+The proper servicing and disposal of low-pressure appliances require Type III certification.
+This exam is different from Type II in that low-pressure systems work in a vacuum.
 Therefore, leak tests and proper pressurization are crucial components of low-pressure HVAC services.

-A technician that completes and passes all three certification exams will receive a Universal Certification.
-You will have to be tested on each of the three certification types in addition to the core exam.
+A technician who completes and passes all three certification exams receives a Universal Certification.
+You are tested on each of the three certification types in addition to the core exam.
 Expect to answer 100 questions in total.

-Mainstream Engineering Corporation, at EPATest.com, is here to provide complete testing services and support for technicians seeking their EPA 608 certification in addition to certification programs.
-If you have questions or want to know more about our program, be sure to contact us online or fill out the form below.
+Mainstream Engineering Corporation, at EPATest.com, is here to provide complete testing services and support for technicians seeking their EPA 608 certification in addition to other certification programs.
+If you have questions or want to know more about our program, contact us